Wildlife & Animals – Tarangire NP

 Wildlife Highlights

-Tarangire is home to some dry-country antelope, such as the rare fringe-eared oryx and peculiar, long-necked gerenuk.
-The swampy areas in the south of the park offer some interesting wildlife viewing opportunities including wallowing elephants and buffalo, the Silale Swamp lion pride and sometimes wild dog.
-Big pythons can sometimes be found in trees when the swamps are drying up.
+Tarangire National Park is home to several dry-country antelope species, such as the rare fringe-eared oryx and the peculiar, long-necked gerenuk.
+The swampy areas in the south of the park offer some interesting wildlife-viewing opportunities.
+Wallowing elephants and buffalo are a given, but you might also be lucky to see the Silale Swamp lion pride and sometimes even wild dogs.

 Best Time for Wildlife Viewing

-The Dry season (from June to October) is the best time for wildlife viewing.
+July to November, when most of the water in the bush has dried up, is the best time for wildlife viewing.
 Large herds of animals migrate to the park from the surrounding areas.
-Animals are easier to spot because vegetation is thinner and wildlife congregates around the Tarangire River when other water sources dry up.
-During the Wet season (November to May) many animals migrate out of the park again, and wildlife viewing is not as good.
+Animals are easier to spot because vegetation is thinner and wildlife gathers around the Tarangire River.
+From about December, many animals migrate out of the park again, and wildlife viewing is not as good.

 Wildlife Rating